Foreign relations of Indonesia: Asia-Pacific Economic Cooperation (APEC)

 Indonesia has been a strong supporter of the Asia-Pacific Economic Cooperation (APEC) forum.
 Indonesia has hosted two APEC summits, the 1994 APEC Summit and the 2013 APEC Summit.
 Indonesia emphasized the importance of trade and investment for the prosperity of APEC member countries.
 APEC members agreed to implement free trade in the region by 2010 for industrialized countries and 2020 for developing countries.
 As the largest economy in Southeast Asia, Indonesia also belongs to other economic groupings such as G20 and Developing 8 Countries (D-8).

 G20 major economies

 In 2008, Indonesia was admitted as a member of the G20, as the only ASEAN member state in the group.
 Through its membership in the global economic powerhouse that accounted of 85% of the global economy, Indonesia is keen to position itself as a mouthpiece for ASEAN countries, and as a representative of the developing world within the G20.
 Bali, Indonesia had played host to the 2022 G20 Summit.

 BRICS

-Indonesia became a full member of BRICS in 6 January 2025.
+Indonesia became a full member of BRICS on 6 January 2025.
 BRICS is an intergovernmental organization comprising ten countries – Brazil, Russia, India, China, South Africa, Egypt, Ethiopia, Indonesia, Iran and the United Arab Emirates.